-Today Paul Mirengoff at Power Line Blog posted an article explaining exactly what was done.
+On Sunday, Paul Mirengoff at Power Line Blog posted an article about a new program at Princeton University.

 Last week, Princeton freshmen received an email regarding Morgan Stanley’s Freshman Enhancement Program.
 That program “is designed to help diverse rising sophomores in college gain a better understanding of the various businesses and career paths Morgan Stanley provides.”

 If selected for the program, rising sophomores “will participate in a hybrid program consisting of virtual learning and an in-person component.”
 They will also receive what Morgan Stanley describes as “valuable training, as well as opportunities to network with each other and learn from Morgan Stanley professionals across our divisions.”
 And they “will have the opportunity to interview for the 2023 Sophomore Summer Analyst Programs for the specific track they are in.”